-In this article you will find a comprehensive information regarding the coronavirus to assist real estate professionals in the management of what is understandably a very unpredictable situation at this time, as well as address many of the questions you may have.
+In this article you will find a comprehensive information regarding COVID-19 to assist real estate professionals in the management of what is understandably a very unpredictable situation at this time, as well as address many of the questions you may have.

 COVID-19 is a novel coronavirus with symptoms including fever, cough and shortness of breath.
 Anyone experiencing emergency signs such as difficulty breathing, persistent pain or pressure in the chest, new confusion or bluish lips or face should immediately seek medical attention.

-What is the risk of exposure to coronavirus?
+What is the risk of exposure to the coronavirus?

-What preventative measures may be taken to reduce the risk of contracting and spreading coronavirus?
+What preventative measures may be taken to reduce the risk of contracting and spreading COVID-19?

 QLD Health recommends individuals take the following measures to protect themselves and others:

 - Wash your hands frequently with soap and water for at least 20 seconds.
-If soap and water aren’t available, use an alcohol-based hand sanitizer;
+If soap and water aren’t available, use an alcohol-based hand sanitiser;

 - Avoid touching your eyes, nose and mouth with unwashed hands;

-- Practice respiratory hygiene, covering your mouth and nose with a bent elbow or a tissue when you cough or sneeze, disposing of the tissue immediately;
+- Practise respiratory hygiene, covering your mouth and nose with a bent elbow or a tissue when you cough or sneeze, disposing of the tissue immediately;

 - Avoid close contact with anyone who is sick;